tmnt-raphael/earnup/README.md

 The parameters must be specified in the query string of the URL.
 The parameters are:

-1. latitude - This is the latitude part of the coordinates, which is specified in degrees.
+1. latitude - This is the latitude part of the coordinate, which is specified in degrees.
-2. longitude - This is the longitude part of the coordinates, which is specified in degrees.
+2. longitude - This is the longitude part of the coordinate, which is specified in degrees.
 3. distance - This is the radius of the area, which is specified in meters.

 The service would return a JSON of the results: